-The amount of loans on nonaccrual status at December 31, 2023 and 2022, was \$0.
+The amount of loans on nonaccrual status at December 31, 2024 and 2023, was \$0.

-Allowance for Loan Loss
+Allowance for Credit Losses

-An allowance for loan loss is maintained at a level management believes is adequate to provide for potential loan losses.
-Management's periodic evaluation of the adequacy of the allowance is based on their past lending experience, known and inherent risks in the notes and mortgages' receivable portfolio, adverse situations that may affect the borrower's ability to repay, industry standards, the estimated value of any underlying collateral, and current economic conditions.
+An allowance for credit losses is maintained at a level management believes is adequate to provide for potential loan losses.
+Management's periodic evaluation of the adequacy of the allowance is based on their past lending experience, known and inherent risks in the notes receivable portfolio, adverse situations that may affect the borrower's ability to repay, industry standards, the estimated value of any underlying collateral, and current economic conditions.
 The evaluation is inherently subjective, as it requires estimates that are susceptible to significant revision as more information becomes available.

-As of December 31, 2023 and 2022, management believes no allowance for notes and mortgage notes receivable is considered necessary.
-While management uses available information to estimate losses on notes and mortgage notes, changes in economic conditions may necessitate revision of the estimate in future years.
+As of December 31, 2024 and 2023, management believes no allowance for notes receivable is considered necessary.
+While management uses available information to estimate losses on notes, changes in economic conditions may necessitate revision of the estimate in future years.